arena-respawn/arenares-cfg/README.md

 Server configuration for TF2: Arena Respawn server.
+For 24 players and casual experience.